AQUAREUM: Non-Equivocating Censorship-Evident Centralized Ledger with EVM-Based Verifiable Execution using Trusted Computing and Blockchain: System Model and Overview

-Whenever $\mathbb{C}$ sends a transaction to $\mathbb{O}$ (see \autoref{fig:overview-normal-op}), $\mathbb{E}$ validates whether it is authentic and non-conflicting; and if so, $\mathbb{E}$ updates $L$ with the transaction, yielding the new version of $L$.
-The $\mathbb{C}$ is responded with a \textit{receipt} and \textit{``a version transition of $L$''}, both signed by $\mathbb{E}$, which prove that the transaction was processed successfully and is included in the new version of $L$.
-For efficiency reasons, transactions are processed in batches that are referred to as \textit{blocks}.
-In detail, $\mathbb{O}$ starts the update procedure of $L$ (see \autoref{fig:overview-normal-op}) as follows: \begin{compactenum}[a)] \item $\mathbb{O}$ sends all received transactions since the previous update to $\mathbb{E}$, together with the current partial state of $L$ and a small subset of $L$'s data $\partial L_i$, such that $h(\partial L_i) = h(L_i)$, which is required to validate $L$'s consistency and perform its incremental extension.
+Whenever $\mathbb{C}$ sends a transaction $tx$ to $\mathbb{O}$, she relays it to $\mathbb{E}$, which validates whether $tx$ is authentic and non-conflicting; and if so, $\mathbb{E}$ executes $tx$ in its virtual machine (VM) and updates $L$ with it, resulting into the new version of $L$.
+Next, $\mathbb{O}$ responds to $\mathbb{C}$ with an execution \textit{receipt} of $tx$ and \textit{a version transition} of $L$, both signed by $\mathbb{E}$, proving that $tx$ was processed successfully and is included in the new version.